Osagie-Godstand/Osagie-Godstand/README.md

 - My website/blog [odmg.dev](https://odmg.dev/)
 - 📫 You can reach me at **dgodstand@gmail.com**

--                        For those who care to read 😁 ⬇️⬇️
+-     For those who care to read 😁
+                  ⬇️⬇️

-I am currently working on the MVP of a side project called Ken, a social platform.
+I am currently working on the MVP of my first side project called Ken, a social platform.

 I am not following a trend; I have always wanted to do this even before I started learning to code.
 I am not the type to hop from one unfinished project to another, so I will make sure to complete it, no matter how difficult it gets.